Microcement bathroom cost

 The most revealing comparison isn't microcement vs. new tile — it's microcement vs. a full tile renovation (which is what most homeowners actually face).
 Here's how the numbers stack up for a standard 80 sqft bathroom:

-Microcement over existing tile
+Microcement (Standard tier, over existing tile)

-No demolition, seamless finish, 3–5 days
+No demolition, seamless finish, 4–5 working days, complete wet-area system

 Tile renovation (with demo)

-Includes demo ($500–1,500), disposal, new tile, grout, 7–10 days
+Includes demo ($500–1,500), disposal, new mid-range porcelain, grout, 7–10 days

 Mid-range porcelain tile (with demo)